CAREERS

 Core Responsibility Areas

-Produce clear, precise, court-ready social history reports — documents that must be accurate, well-organized, and legally defensible under scrutiny from attorneys, judges, and opposing experts Collaborate closely with the supervising psychologist to ensure evaluation components are integrated and coherent Support expert testimony preparation by organizing and summarizing collateral materials Navigate institutional logistics independently — facility scheduling, security clearance processes, and documentation submission to courts and attorneys
+Conduct in-depth social history interviews with justice-involved clients in custodial and community settings — including jails, prisons, and community supervision.
+Gather and synthesize collateral information with family members, treatment providers, school records, prior case files, and social service histories.
+Produce clear, precise, court-ready social history reports — documents that must be accurate, well-organized, and legally defensible under scrutiny from attorneys, judges, and opposing experts.
+Collaborate closely with the supervising psychologist to ensure evaluation components are integrated and coherent.
+Support expert testimony preparation.
+Navigate facility scheduling, security clearance processes, and documentation submission to courts and attorneys.
+Review Records — carefully review records and be able to transfer that knowledge to other team members efficiently and effectively.

 2. Clinical Interviewing & Assessment